 All TCP/IP communication paths support SSL/TLS.
 Depending on your web application server communication, clients using HTTP may switch to the HTTPS protocol.
-The communication path between the SNMP agent and the SNMP monitor uses UDP and is not protected by SSL.

 Additionally, when you use a server group and set the distribution level to "Sub data flow", the TCP/IP communication path between sub data flows on different job servers within the server group is also protected by SSL.